 The Public Good Associates Program is designed to form student-faculty working relationships that effectively support community-engaged scholarship (research).

-Public Good Associates (PGA) will be placed with one DU faculty member to assist in her/his community-engaged scholarship (research).
+Public Good Associates (PGA) will be placed with one DU faculty member to assist in their community-engaged scholarship (research).
 DU students who demonstrate a deep commitment to community-engaged work and have an interest in research are eligible to apply.

 The program provides opportunities for students to gain valuable research experience and contribute to the University's mission to be a great private institution dedicated to the public good.